 Does your organisation need a Mentoring Program?

-According to data revealed in Manpower’s 2015 Talent Survey there is a worldwide shortage of talent, especially when it comes to finding enough qualified candidates to fill leadership roles.
-In order to recruit the best and brightest, many CEO’s are seeking to change their company’s culture to one that supports greater learning and development at every stage of an employees career.
+With the Australian unemployment rate at an all-time low, and there now being a shortage of talent, especially when it comes to finding enough qualified candidates to fill leadership roles.
+To recruit the best and brightest, many CEO’s are seeking to change their company’s culture to one that supports greater learning and development at every stage of an employees career.

 Creating a Mentoring Program will help you to increase your pool of leadership prospects and help existing leaders to acquire the skills and experience that they need to assume greater leadership roles.